ozon/b3-plugin-ipinfodb/README.md

 This plugin provides a simple interface for [IPInfoDB](http://ipinfodb.com) API.
 This plugin is for B3 plugin developers who want to use the free geolocation services from IPInfoDB.

+### Features
+- location information obtained from [IPInfoDB](http://ipinfodb.com)
+- set country code and country name as client attribute
+- Results cached in the DB

 ### Requirements
 - IPInfoDB API key - This API key is free for everyone.
 You just have to [register](http://ipinfodb.com/register.php).
 - latest [B3 Server](http://bigbrotherbot.net)